Otters in Shetland

 Up to date local knowledge is essential to the experience we offer.
 We study Otters all year round and our working lives essentially revolve around them and the rhythms of the tides that their daily routines follow.
 Throughout the seasons we know which sites are active and monitor the routines of families in particular to maximise our chances of maintaining the level of experience we offer.

 Each season offers a new and exciting perspective.
 Mothers tend to make their first appearances above ground with young cubs in autumn and so the winter offers a wonderful insight into family life.
 Through the shortened hours of daylight their foraging activity tends to be condensed, which maximises opportunities.
 The everlasting summer sun and the beautiful Shetland simmer dim.
+We run otter watching experiences all year round and are proud to delight more visitors with otter encounters than any other and hope we can do the same for you.
+Rest assured no one will try harder or with more passion or enthusiasm.

 We take our responsibility to otters along with our professionalism and reputation as leading otter guides very seriously, which is widely recognised through guest recommendations and the many film crews and Television documentaries we have worked on.